The Visual Counter Turing Test (VCT2): A Benchmark for Evaluating AI-Generated Image Detection and the Visual AI Index (VAI): The Visual AI Index (V AI )

 \textbf{Texture Complexity} quantifies the variety and unpredictability of an image's texture.
 It is determined by computing the entropy of the normalized Local Binary Pattern (LBP) histogram of the grayscale image using the formula $-\sum_{k=0}^{P-1} \tilde{H}_{LBP}(k) \log_2 (\tilde{H}_{LBP}(k) + \epsilon)$.
 Here, $\tilde{H}_{LBP}(k)$ represents the normalized histogram value for LBP bin $k$, and $P$ is the total number of bins in the LBP histogram.
-The small constant $\epsilon$ (e.g., $1 \times 10^{-6}$) is used to avoid taking the logarithm of zero.
+The small constant $\epsilon$ (in our case, $1 \times 10^{-6}$) is used to avoid taking the logarithm of zero.

+Haralick features are texture descriptors computed from the gray-level co-occurrence matrix (GLCM), which encodes the frequency \( G(i,j) \) of pixel intensity pairs \( (i, j) \) occurring at a fixed spatial offset.
+We use three common features: